This topic lists the native parsers available in RSA Security Analytics.

 Packet parsers identify the application layer protocol of sessions seen by the Decoder, and extract meta data from the packet payloads of the session.

 Every packet parser is able to extract meta from every session.
 For example, a webmail session will be parsed by both an HTTP parser which identifies the session as HTTP and extracts meta from HTTP headers, and by a MAIL parser which extracts email-related meta from message headers.
 Further, if the session were to contain an executable file, its presence would be detected by a windows executable parser.

-- Lua parsers: these are written in the lua programming language, and delivered via Live.
-Customers can write their own custom lua parsers.
+- Lua parsers: these are written in the Lua programming language, and delivered via Live.
+Customers can write their own custom Lua parsers.

-System Parsers in Security Analytics
+System Parsers in RSA NetWitness Platform

 For content that has been discontinued, see Discontinued Content.

 |Standard E-Mail Format (RFC822)|

 |NFS||Network File System|